Providing Parkinson's Care

 We know that providing care for a loved one with Parkinson’s is hard and can turn into a full time role.
 We are here for you too!
 Parkinson’s Resources of Oregon offers programs for family and friends who provide care and support to people with Parkinson’s as well as for people who have Parkinson’s themselves.

-Case Management and Counseling
+Case Management and Support

 Support Groups Just for Family Caregivers